john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 ## Rebase Warning

-> NEVER rebase the git history on the `main` branch.
+> NEVER rebase the Git history on the `main` branch.

-Say you and your team are working on a github repository together.
-The rule here is that you NEVER rebase commits that other people on your team already have.
+Say you and your team are working on a GitHub repository together.
+The rule here is that you NEVER rebase commits that other people on your team might already have.
 That is, leave the `main` branch alone.
 For instance, if the GitHub repo permissions are set too loose, you could use `git rebase` to wipe the entire history of your teams project down to one commit.
 This would be a disaster.
 Even just squashing a few commits in the `main` branch would cause _super_ nasty merge conflicts for your team mates.
 So: NEVER rebase commits that are already on your `main` branch.

 # Merge Tools

 There are SO many great tools for helping people with the above workflows, it would be impossible to show them all.
-The first, and most important, tool you can use to do _anything_ in git is the command line.
-As shown above, you can do any merge operation with the git command line.
-But also, there are also a ton of graphical (GUI) front ends for git, like [TortoiseGit](https://tortoisegit.org/) that attempt to make these things easier.
-Also, all modern IDEs will have git workflows built right in to help make these things easier: [XCode Git Support](https://code.visualstudio.com/docs/sourcecontrol/overview) or [Eclipse EGit](https://www.eclipse.org/egit/).
+The first, and most important, tool you can use to do _anything_ in Git is the Git command line.
+As shown above, you can do any merge operation with the Git command line.
+But also, there are also a ton of graphical (GUI) front ends for Git, like [TortoiseGit](https://tortoisegit.org/) that attempt to make these things easier.
+Also, all modern IDEs will have Git workflows built right in to help make these things easier: [XCode Git Support](https://code.visualstudio.com/docs/sourcecontrol/overview) or [Eclipse EGit](https://www.eclipse.org/egit/).

-For this example, we're going to look at the tools Git provides for merges, conflicts, and rebasing.
+For this example, we're going to look at the tools GitHub provides for merges, conflicts, and rebasing.
 GitHub's tools are clear, and super common.

 ## GitHub Merge Tool: The Pull Request

-Let's say we have a simplt one-line commit that in a branch named `new-feature`.
+Let's say we have a simple one-line commit that in a branch named `new-feature`.
 If we want to `git merge` this branch in the `main` branch of our repo, GitHub provides a Pull Request (PR):

 <img src="/assets/images/git/0_make_pr.png" alt="Creating a GitHub PR">

 This is how we can get our commit into the `main` branch.
 And it also allows everyone on our team to easily view the change, comment on it, and review it.
 Great stuff.
-We can enter a description (which is super important) and maybe assign reviewers (if we have that power):
+We can enter a description (which is super important) and assign reviewers (if we have that power):

 <img src="/assets/images/git/1_open_pr.png" alt="Opening a PR">